 Claude Prompt Engineering Best Practices (2026): A Checklist That Actually Improves Outputs

-Claude prompt engineering (in one sentence): Claude performs best when you give it clear success criteria, structured inputs, and explicit output constraints—not when you "write longer prompts."
+Claude prompt engineering (in one sentence): Claude performs best when you give it clear success criteria, structured inputs, and explicit output constraints.
+Longer prompts are not the goal.

 The 80/20 Rule for Claude Prompts